Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Tennessee and its opponents have gone over the current 41-point total in 10 of 15 games (66.7%) this season.
+- Tennessee's games this season have gone over 40 points 10 of 15 times.

-- Miami has combined with its opponents to score more than 41 points in eight of 15 games this season.
+- Miami's games have gone over 40 points in eight of 15 chances this season.

-- The two teams combine to score 44.1 points per game, 3.1 more than the total in this contest.
+- The combined points per game average of the two teams, 44.1, is 4.1 points above Sunday's over/under.

-- The 42.7 points per game these two squads have allowed to opponents this season are 1.7 more than the 41 over/under in this contest.
+- This contest's total is 2.7 points under the 42.7 these two squads combine to give up per game in 2021.

 Titans stats and trends